zixunh/FSD-iTracker-CTRL/README.md

 ### Base Detector: FSD / FSDv2 / FSD++
 Inference 3D BBox based on 9 frames for each timestamp.
-- FSD, please switch to the `dev` branch in this repo.
+- FSD, please switch to the `dev` branch (https://github.com/zixunh/FSD-iTracker-CTRL/tree/dev) in this repo.
-- FSDv2, please refer to this doc:
+- FSDv2, please refer to this doc: https://github.com/zixunh/FSD-iTracker-CTRL/blob/main/docs/fsdv2_instructions.md

-### 🔥 We release the code of CTRL, the first open-sourced LiDAR-based auto-labeling system.
-See [ctrl_instruction](https://github.com/tusen-ai/SST/blob/main/docs/CTRL_instructions.md).
-### 🔥 We release FSDv2.
-Better performance, easier use!
-Support Waymo, nuScenes, and Argoverse 2.
-See [fsdv2_instruction](https://github.com/tusen-ai/SST/blob/main/docs/fsdv2_instructions.md).
+- FSD++, pls refer to: https://github.com/zixunh/FSD-iTracker-CTRL/blob/main/docs/FSD%2B%2B_instructions.md

+To skip this detector and to get the detection results on Waymo:
+- Download `fsd_base_vehicle_val.bin` and `fsd6f6e_vehicle_full_train.bin` from https://drive.google.com/drive/folders/19-pvKCTLgJ_x6j1C3AvKgHM3GYMNxf6I
+- Reorganize file structure, put them into `./data/ctrl_bins`.
+You should refer to file `./tools/ctrl/data_configs/fsd_base_vehicle.yaml` if you want to customize the storage location.

+Here, have attached the modified instructions of FSD as Base Detector for eaiser usage on CTRL.
+- Switch into the `dev` branch.
+- Model weights are not released, but the pretrained baseline models may be accessiable here
 ---

 This repo contains official implementations of our series of work in LiDAR-based 3D object detection: